 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) requires the State of Wisconsin to submit this Temporary Assistance for Needy Families (TANF) State Plan to the U.S. Secretary of Health and Human Services to renew Wisconsin's eligibility for federal TANF funding.
-This Wisconsin TANF State Plan outlines how Wisconsin implements the TANF provisions in accordance with the requirements of the federal Department of Health and Human Services /Administration for Children and Families stated in the United States Code (USC) at 42 USC 602(a)(1) through (7), (b) and (c).
-This Plan shows the USC provisions in bold italics.
+This Wisconsin TANF State Plan outlines how Wisconsin implements the TANF provisions in accordance with the requirements of the federal Department of Health and Human Services /Administration for Children and Families as stated in the United States Code at 42 U.S.C.
+602(a)(1) through (7), (b) and (c).
+This Plan shows the U.S.C. provisions in bold italics.

-Wisconsin provides several types of TANF programs, including the W-2 program.
-Wisconsin DCF administers Wisconsin's primary TANF programs.
-DCF works closely with the other state departments that also administer Wisconsin's TANF programs and services, including the Wisconsin Department of Administration (DOA), Wisconsin Department of Health Services (DHS), Wisconsin Department of Public Instructions (DPI) and Wisconsin Department of Revenue (DOR).
+Wisconsin provides several types of TANF programs, including the Wisconsin Works (W-2) program.
+The Department of Children and Families (DCF) administers Wisconsin's core TANF programs (W-2, other work programs, Kinship Care, and the Wisconsin Shares child-care subsidy program) and is responsible for the TANF state plan.
+DCF works closely with the other state departments that also administer TANF programs and services, including the Wisconsin Department of Administration (DOA), Wisconsin Department of Health Services (DHS), Wisconsin Department of Public Instruction (DPI) and Wisconsin Department of Revenue (DOR).